-Many famous writers made Key West Florida home in the quiet years before World War Two.
+Many famous writers made Key West home in the quiet years before World War Two.
 These include Ernest Hemingway, Tennessee Williams and many others.

 Hemingway liked to work in the early hours of the morning until early afternoon, then go hang out at Sloppy Joe's.
 This old bar is still a popular tourist hangout.